youhadmeatzugzug/youhadmeatzugzug.github.io/toes/protectors/index.md

 ### **Overview**

-The Protectors of the Endless fight is a council-style encounter against three bosses: Elder Regail, Elder Asani, and Elder Tsulong.
+This is a council-style encounter against three bosses: Elder Regail, Elder Asani, and Protector Kaolan.
 You will engage all three simultaneously, but you will only need to defeat two of them to win the encounter.
-You should be able to burn down Elder Regail (tank and spank) and Elder Tsulong (just stand in the light) and save Elder Asani for last.

-***
+The easiest strategy is to defeat Elder Regail and Protector Kaolan, leaving Elder Asani as the last one standing.

+---

 ### **Tanks**

 #### **Cmdrboxhead (Blood Death Knight) and Anziano (Guardian Druid)**

-* **Elder Regail:** One of you will need to tank Elder Regail.
-Taunt him when his stacks of **Calamity** get too high (around 8-10 stacks) to reset the damage he takes.
-If you're tanking Regail, just do your normal tanking rotation.
+* **Elder Regail:** One of you should tank Elder Regail.
+He casts a stacking debuff, **Calamity**, which increases his damage.
+You will need to taunt swap at around 8-10 stacks to reset it.
-* **Elder Asani:** The other one of you will need to tank Elder Asani.
-Her **Tidal Wave** ability will push you back, so position yourselves near a wall to avoid getting knocked into the water and taking extra damage.
+* **Elder Asani:** The other tank should pick up Elder Asani.
+She casts **Tidal Wave**, which will push you back.
+Position yourself with your back to the wall to avoid being knocked into the water.
+* **Protector Kaolan:** **Protector Kaolan** does not need to be tanked in the traditional sense.
+He will be mostly static and will periodically cast abilities.
+However, the tank on Elder Asani should be ready to pick up any adds that spawn from him.
-* **Taunt Swapping:** You will need to coordinate with each other to manage the boss's stacks.
-Communicate with each other and taunt swap when necessary.
+* **Coordinate:** You will need to coordinate with each other to manage your taunt swaps on Regail and to handle any adds that spawn from the other bosses.

-***
+---

 ### **Healers**

 #### **Staceyxoxoxo (Mistweaver Monk) and Ennk (Discipline Priest)**

+* **Raid Damage:** Be prepared for raid-wide damage from **Corrupted Water** and **Unleashed Dread**.
+Your most important job is to keep the raid topped up and prepared for the next burst of damage.
-* **Elder Regail:** Focus on healing the tank on Elder Regail, especially when his stacks of **Calamity** are high.
+* **Tank Healing:** Focus on healing the tank on Regail when his **Calamity** stacks get high.
-* **Elder Asani:** Be prepared to heal the raid when she casts **Tidal Wave** and **Tainted Water**, as these abilities will deal significant damage to the raid.
+* **Unleashed Dread:** Be ready to heal players who are hit by **Unleashed Dread**, which will deal a large amount of damage to a random player.
-* **Elder Tsulong:** Tsulong will provide a healing buff to the raid when you stand in his light.
-Do not leave the light.
-It is your main job to keep everyone topped up and focused on avoiding the damage from the other two bosses.

-***
+---

 ### **Melee DPS**

 #### **StabyStabby (Assassination Rogue) and Danifaye (Arms Warrior)**

-* **Elder Regail:** Focus on Elder Regail first.
-This is a simple tank-and-spank fight, so just use your normal rotation to deal as much damage as you can.
-* **Elder Tsulong:** Once Regail is down, move to Tsulong and burn him down as quickly as possible.
-Tsulong has a raid-wide AoE called **Twilight Burst** that will deal heavy damage to the entire raid if you're not standing in his light.
-* **Stand in the Light:** Do not leave the light that Tsulong emits.
-If you're not in the light, you will take heavy damage and will likely die.

-***
+* **Prioritize Regail:** Your main priority is to burn down Elder Regail first.
+Use all your cooldowns and single-target damage abilities on him.
+* **Asani's Tide:** Be aware of Elder Asani's **Tidal Wave**.
+You need to be prepared for the knockback and move out of the way of the wave.
+* **Avoid Shockwave:** Protector Kaolan will cast **Shockwave** which deals damage in a line and stuns anyone caught in it.
+Make sure to move out of the way when he begins to cast this ability.

+---

 ### **Ranged DPS**

 #### **Shootinguatm (Beast Master Hunter), Zurk (Survival Hunter), Blonker (Survival Hunter), and Scumlyfe (Affliction Warlock)**

-* **Elder Regail:** All ranged DPS should focus on Elder Regail first.
-This is a simple tank-and-spank fight, so just use your normal rotation to deal as much damage as you can.
-* **Elder Tsulong:** Once Regail is down, move to Tsulong and burn him down as quickly as possible.
-Tsulong has a raid-wide AoE called **Twilight Burst** that will deal heavy damage to the entire raid if you're not standing in his light.
-* **Stand in the Light:** Do not leave the light that Tsulong emits.
-If you're not in the light, you will take heavy damage and will likely die.

-***

-Good luck and have fun!
+* **Prioritize Regail:** Your main priority is to burn down Elder Regail first.
+Use all your cooldowns and single-target damage abilities on him.
+* **Stay Spread Out:** Asani's **Tainted Water** will create a void zone on the ground.
+Make sure you are spread out so that you don't all get hit by this ability.
+* **Focus the Protector:** When Protector Kaolan becomes a priority target, focus all of your damage on him to burn him down quickly.
+* **Avoid Shockwave:** Protector Kaolan will cast **Shockwave** which deals damage in a line and stuns anyone caught in it.
+Make sure to move out of the way when he begins to cast this ability.